 The YKDFN membership resides primarily in the two communities of Dettah and Ndilo, in addition to the adjacent community of Yellowknife.
 The proposed Jay project lies within traditional Chief Drygeese Territory.
 YKDFN is concerned with the impacts of the project on the land, the animals, and the water that they rely on.
-YKDFN is concerned with the potential impact that this proposed project possess; not in the short term, but also far into the future.
-It is not the DDEC ownership or the employees who will feel the effects, but the people who rely on the land - for 70 years the YKDFN have felt the effect of resource extraction.
+YKDFN are not just concerned about the impacts in the short term, but also far into the future.
+It is not the DDEC ownership or the employees who will feel the effects, but the people who rely on the land - for 70 years the YKDFN have paid the price to support mineral development.
 YKDFN has practiced land management since time immemorial, with a single rule - if you take care of the land, it will take care of you.